wordofwarning/wordofwarning.org/current/2013-emergency/z/index.md

 [www.partsuspended.com](http://www.partsuspended.com)
 ![PartSuspended](partsuspended.jpg)

 **Paul O'Donnell | So Far West**
 *So Far West* is a show led by a cowboy, a real, REAL cowboy.
-Using everything he owns — his horse, his mystery, his gun, his fancy clothes, his secretive ways… — the man and the myth will stand in front of you, and will prove himself.
+Using everything he owns - his horse, his mystery, his gun, his fancy clothes, his secretive ways  - the man and the myth will stand in front of you, and will prove himself.
 This bar IS a saloon.
 You ARE Buffalo Bill/ the Sheriff/ the Bad Cowboy/the Town Whore.
 Join him to discover the truth about the rootin’ tootin’ cowboy deep down inside everyone.

 Paul O’Donnell is a recent graduate of Contemporary Theatre and Performance at Manchester Metropolitan University, this performance being one that originated from his final year of study.
 Since then, Paul has brought *So Far West* to a festival in Portugal, and will continue to tour with Sleepwalk Collective in November.
 ![Paul O'Donnell](paul_odonnell.jpg)